 The colorectal oncology program within Tampa General Hospital's Cancer Institute has the array of resources needed to identify, investigate and treat precancerous polyps as well as benign and malignant tumors (including uncommon types of cancer and larger/more advanced tumors) of the large intestine.
 The colon and rectum are parts of the large intestine, a tube of muscular and epithelial tissue approximately 4 to 5 feet long through which waste matter is expelled from the body.
 The inner lining of the large intestine is where polyps most often grow, with the potential to become cancerous.

 Our team includes medical oncologists, radiation oncologists, gastroenterologists, surgeons, radiologists and interventional radiologists, as well as support staff members who work together to provide comprehensive care.
 Attending weekly tumor board meetings allows our multidisciplinary team to develop a customized plan that addresses a patient’s needs on an individual basis.
 We take into account all the factors that can affect treatment and ensure each patient is cared for in the most efficient and meaningful way.
-The extensive experience of our team, as well as our numerous imaging and treatment resources, makes TGH a world-class cancer center.
+The extensive experience of our team, as well as our numerous imaging and treatment resources, makes TGH a world-class cancer institute.

 These are some reasons why U.S. News & World Report recognized Tampa General Hospital in 2020-2021 as: